nsncowan/work-life-planner/PROJECT_NOTES.md

       BUT the condition in the function was `if(source.droppableId === 'timeTable' && destination.droppableId === 'timeTable')`

 - Error: ReferenceError: Cannot access 'dayColumns' before initialization

+- Bug: schedule rendered correctly but the entire list moved as one item when I tried to drag something into it.
+  - cause: in reading data from firestore, the id's for the individual items were getting lost, so passing `props.id` to each `DraggableId` being mapped wasn't actually giving them id's to use.
+    Here's the  bandaid fix: `<Draggable draggableId={props.name} index={props.index} key={props.id}>`

 ## dnd